jalalasif/ml-verification-bot/README.md

 # Discord Verification Bot

-This is a Python-based Discord bot designed to automate user verification through a custom quiz system.
-It ensures that new members meet a specific level of familiarity with server expectations before being granted full access.
+This is a modular Python-based Discord bot built to automate user verification through a lightweight quiz system.
+It ensures that new members meet a baseline level of understanding or alignment with community values before being granted access to the rest of the server.

 ## Features

-- **DM-based quiz delivery**
+- **Private DM-based quiz delivery**
-  Users initiate the quiz by typing `!verifyme`.
-The bot sends a private 8-question multiple-choice quiz directly to their DMs.
+  When users type `!verifyme` in a designated channel, the bot initiates a private 8-question multiple-choice quiz.

-- **Shuffled question order**
-  Each session presents the quiz in a randomized order to reduce predictability.
+- **Randomized questions and answers**
+  Both the order of questions and the order of their answer choices are shuffled each time, ensuring each attempt is unique.

-- **Automated scoring**
+- **Automated scoring with explanation**
-  Each response is scored instantly.
-A total of 40 points is possible, with a passing score set at 30.
+  Responses are scored in real time, with incorrect answers followed by a message showing the correct response and question.
+Passing score is 30 out of 40.

+- **Attempt tracking and retry limit**
+  Users are limited to four attempts per 24 hours.
+Any additional attempts are gracefully denied with a friendly message.

+- **Channel-restricted activation**
+  The quiz can only be launched from specific channels (e.g., `start-here-for-verification` or `polls-and-tests`) to maintain order and prevent misuse.

-- **Role assignment**
+- **Role assignment on success**
-  Upon passing, the bot assigns a designated role (e.g., `comrade`) and removes the `unverified` role automatically.
+  Successful users are automatically assigned a pre-defined role (e.g., `comrade`) and have the `unverified` role removed.

-- **Personalized welcome**
+- **Personalized welcome messages**
-  One of five randomized welcome messages is posted in the `#welcome` channel when someone verifies successfully.
+  Upon passing, users are welcomed in a public `#welcome` channel using one of several randomly selected messages stored in a JSON file.

-- **Answer logging**
+- **Answer logging for moderators**
-  All user responses and scores are sent to a private `#user-answers` channel within the `admin & rules` category for moderation and transparency.
+  All quiz answers, scores, and pass/fail status are posted to a private logging channel (`#user-answers`) nested under a category named `admin & rules`.

-- **Graceful failure handling**
+- **Friendly UX with timeout handling**
-  If a user has DMs disabled or the session times out, the bot notifies them with friendly and helpful messages.
+  If a user does not respond within the time limit, the bot exits the quiz session politely and encourages them to try again later.

 ## Hosting & Uptime

-The bot runs as an **active web service on [Render](https://render.com)** and is kept alive by periodic HTTP pings from [Uptime Robot](https://uptimerobot.com).
-A lightweight Flask app is used to serve a basic endpoint that UptimeRobot can monitor, preventing the bot from going idle due to inactivity.
+The bot is deployed as an **active Web Service on [Render](https://render.com)** and kept alive using regular pings from [Uptime Robot](https://uptimerobot.com).
+A small Flask server is used to expose a status endpoint so Render does not suspend the instance due to inactivity.

 ## Setup